onfr0y/Sp-app/README.md

-# This is my project when i am anticipate at Thammasat Secoondary School
+# This is my project when i am participate at Thammasat Secoondary School